The Perfume Accord: Definition, Composition, and the Great Olfactory Families

 Iconic Perfumes Built on Distinctive Accords

-- No. 5, Chanel: rose, jasmine, ylang-ylang, aldehydes, coumarin
+- No. 5, Chanel: Floral-aldehydic accord (rose, jasmine, ylang-ylang)

-- Angel, Mugler: caramel, patchouli, red fruits
+- Angel, Mugler: The groundbreaking gourmand accord (caramel, patchouli, red fruits)